 Addiction to illicit or prescription drugs or alcohol can be difficult to overcome, and individuals need the right support and care to fully rehabilitate themselves and their life.
 Unfortunately, many individuals fail to get the appropriate treatment for their problems with substance abuse because they find that they cannot afford the necessary treatment.
-However, Aetna healthcare insurance clients may find that their insurance plan is designed to help cover some of the costs associated with drug rehabilitation, including hospital detoxification, hospital-based alcohol and drug rehabilitation treatment, residential rehabilitation treatment, individual therapy, outpatient counseling and more.
-Such coverage can allow Aetna clients to partake in needed drug treatment that they may otherwise find to be cost prohibitive.
+However, Aetna healthcare insurance clients may find that their insurance plan is designed to help cover some of the costs associated with drug rehabilitation, including hospital detoxification, hospital-based alcohol, and drug rehabilitation treatment, residential drug rehabilitation, individual therapy, outpatient counseling, and more.
+Such coverage can allow Aetna clients to partake in needed drug treatment that they may otherwise find to be cost-prohibitive.

 Since the goal of Aetna health insurance is to assist the individual and their loved ones in maintaining healthy, happy lives, it is fitting that they provide benefits to cover treatment for drug or alcohol addiction.
 With the help of Aetna benefits, many individuals can receive the rehabilitation treatment they need to move forward into healthy, productive lives.
 Aetna Health Insurance has access to around 1.2 million health care professionals.
 This includes over 700,000 primary care doctors and specialists and over 5700 hospitals.
 Those who have insurance through Aetna have access to a range of insurance and employee benefits.
 Along with this, there are tools and information to help their clients make better-informed decisions about their financial well-being and healthcare.
 In fact, Aetna is one of the first commercial insurers to cover peer support for members.